vartanbeno/concordia-grades/README.md

 ### Prerequisites

-The following Python packages are required to run the program:
+Python 3 and the following packages are required to run the script:

 - [selenium](https://pypi.org/project/selenium/)
 - [python-dotenv](https://pypi.org/project/python-dotenv/)